ThePrimeagen/harpoon/README.md

 ## ⇁ API
 You can define custom behavior of a harpoon list by providing your own calls.

-Here is a simple example where i create a list named `cmd` that takes the current line in the editor and adds it to harpoon menu.
+Here is a simple example where I create a list named `cmd` that takes the current line in the editor and adds it to harpoon menu.
 When `list:select(...)` is called, we take the contents of the line and execute it as a vim command

-I don't think this is a great use of harpoon, but its meant to show how to add your own custom lists.
+I don't think this is a great use of harpoon, but it's meant to show how to add your own custom lists.
 You could imagine that a terminal list would be just as easy to create.

 ```lua